 You can either work from your home, go to your student's home or still join an artists' association.
 The leitmotif is the same: paint, draw, teach the techniques of color, learn to create a painting, etc., to passionate students.

 The simplest way today is to declare an auto-entrepreneur activity directly on the corresponding portal.

 This way, you can charge service of painting or artistic workshop within the rules of regular labor.
 Every service results in a numbered invoice and obliges you to keep an account book.

 Don't worry, even the worst mathematician can get away thanks to a simplified tax system and a right not to charge the VAT.
-Phew, because for artists the paperwork is never the favorite thing to do.
+Phew, because for artists paperwork is never the favourite thing to do.